ivanmak/coursework-ethereum-transaction-analysis/PartA/README.md

 ## Total number of transactions in each month
 ![](./total.png)

-## Average number of transactions in each month
+## Average amount of Ethers transferred per transaction in each month
 ![](./average.png)